xdelaruelle/modules/doc/source/modulefile.rst

 command.

-If the :mconfig:`auto_handling` configuration option is disabled, the requirements defined with the :mfcmd:`depends-on` command are not automatically loaded and an error is raised if none of these requirements are found loaded.
+If the :mconfig:`auto_handling` configuration option is disabled, the requirements defined with the :mfcmd:`depends-on` or :mfcmd:`depends-on-any` commands are not automatically loaded and an error is raised if none of these requirements are found loaded.

 If the :mconfig:`auto_handling` or :mconfig:`conflict_unload` configuration
 options are disabled, the conflicts defined with the :mfcmd:`family` command